How Universities Look After Students | A Guide for Parentsby Judith Charlton

 Each of our student villages - Castle Leazes, Park View and Kensington/Park - has a dedicated ResLife co-ordinator and assistants who help students settle in during their first year living away from home.
 Our teams foster a sense of belonging, community, friendship, and independence, working with our Students’ Union, Sport, Health and Wellbeing and other teams, to offer a programme of social events and life skills sessions.

 Our Students’ Union is at the heart of campus and is the hub of student life.
-With over 200 richly diverse societies and 65 sports clubs to join, no matter what your son or daughter is interested in, they’ll be able to find some like-minds to be friends with.
+With over 180 richly diverse societies and 60+ sports clubs to join, your child will soon be making new friends.

 Students are at the forefront of everything we do, and we’ve invested millions in our support services.

-We do everything we can to give students the best experience possible while they’re with us, but sometimes life gets complicated.
+We do everything we can to give students the best experience possible while they’re with us, but sometimes life can get complicated.
 If students need someone to talk to, our in-house counselling and mental health services offer 1-2-1 sessions and referrals to specialist resources.

 Our Students’ Union hosts a dedicated Student Advice Centre where students can book an appointment to talk confidentially to someone about housing, academic worries, finance, personal issues, or anything else that's worrying them.

-And our Student Services hub at King’s Gate, provides help with academic support, accommodation, careers, student finance, personal well being, visa support, and more.
+And our Student Services hub at King’s Gate, provide help with academic support, accommodation, careers, student finance, personal wellbeing, visa support, and more.